Coronation portrait of King George II

 Schubert's Mass in G

-For our final concert in our 2019-20 season we perform a much-loved favourite from Handel and a less well known but serenely beautiful Mass by Schubert.
+For our final concert in our 2019-20 season we performed a much-loved favourite from Handel and a less well known but serenely beautiful Mass by Schubert.

 Handel's Coronation Anthems were written for the coronation of King George II in 1727, and were such a hit that they have featured in every coronation service since then.
 Robust and joyful choruses, the best known of which is Zadok the Priest, are balanced by some of Handel's most gentle and mellow writing, particularly for the coronation of the Queen.